Here are answers to the most common questions we receive!

 The Everyday Bag folds, rolls and is secured by an elastic band.
 The everyday bag replaces plastic bags every time you shop!
 Leave one in your tote for carrying meats and anything that may leak and always have at least one in your purse or briefcase for on-the-fly shopping.

 The Produce Bag allows you to Wash, Shop & Store all in one bag!
-Replaces the flimsy one-time use produce bags found in the bulk isle.
-You can fit up to 4 produce bags in the side pocket of the tote or hang a 6Pak on the handle.
+They replace the flimsy one-time use produce bags found in the bulk isle.
+You can fit up to 4 produce bags in the side pockets of the tote or hang a Pack Bag (or two) with 3 bags on the handle.

 The Grocery Bag folds into an 8″ square and is designed to replace the brown paper bag – great for dry and canned goods.
 Up to 5 will fit inside the main body of the CarryAll tote.

-And paper bags?
-14 million trees are cut down annually just to make “one-time use” grocery bags.
+- 14 million trees are cut down annually just to make “one-time use” paper grocery bags.

 - The recycling of paper bags uses tremendous amounts of water and energy.